 Describe the experimental set-up and requirements, in some detail.
 Queries concerning the feasibility (technical or safety aspects) of an experiment should be clarified with ESRF staff before the proposal is submitted.
 The User Office can assist you to find the most appropriate person.

 Describe the results expected from the measurements, their scientific (or technical) relevance, and how they relate to existing work on the topic.

 Justify the beam time you request and give technical reasons which make the ESRF necessary for your experiment.

 Include REFERENCES where these are relevant, but do not assume that they will be systematically consulted for essential details.

-Full details of the sample(s) contained in all macromolecular crystallography proposals should also be provided to the ESRF at the time of submission of the beamtime application form.
-For each new macromolecular crystallography proposal submitted, the main proposer (or one of the co-proposers) should complete and submit one Sample Sheet per sample mentioned in the proposal.
+Full details of the sample(s) contained in all structural biology proposals should also be provided to the ESRF at the time of submission of the beamtime application form.
+For each new structural biology proposal submitted, the main proposer (or one of the co-proposers) should complete and submit one Sample Sheet per sample mentioned in the proposal.
 The electronic Sample Sheet is accessible via the ESRF User Portal (SMIS).

 Failure to provide this information in the correct format will mean an application will NOT be accepted.

 Further to the completion and submission of Sample Sheets per proposal, a list of Sample Sheets is created for each submitted proposal.

 The information is communicated to the Joint Safety Officer for Biology and the Beamline Operation Managers in order to provide them with the maximum of information on new proposals.
 This will help the Safety Group to define the level of risk associated to each sample, and will aid the Beamline Operation Managers in calculating the amount of beam-time each proposal requires.